Notice about ROAR's services during Covid-19 pandemic

 The Rebuild, Overcome, and Rise (ROAR) Center at the University of Maryland, Baltimore is required to follow the decisions made by the University regarding closures and other operational questions.
 Per the University’s mandate, as of Monday, March 16th, all of ROAR’s staff is required to telecommute foreseeably into 2021.

 To prospective clients and referrals- The ROAR center has paused the onboarding of new clients due to an increased demand of our services.
-You may visit this webpage for updates on when we will begin accepting new clients in 2021.

 To current and existing clients- We aim to continue ROAR’s services as best as possible under these conditions this means: